gdamore/govisor/README.md

 [![Gitter](https://img.shields.io/badge/gitter-join-brightgreen.svg)](https://gitter.im/gdamore/govisor)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/gdamore/govisor)

-> _Govisor is a work in progress (Alpha).
-> Please use with caution; at this
-> time it is not suitable for production use._

-package govisor is an framework for managing services.
+package govisor is a framework for managing services.
 It supports dependency graphs of services, and handles starting, stopping, and restarting services as necessary.
 It also deals with failures, and supports self-healing, and has some advanced logging capabilities.
-It also offers a REST API for managing your services.
+It also offers a REST API for managing your services, as well as a nicer client API, and a snazzy little terminal application to monitor the services.

 There is a daemon (govisord) that can be used to manage a tree of process in a manner similar to init or SMF or systemd.
 However, it is designed to be